floratos-lab/on-demand.cluster/howto.md

 ## How to run CINDY

- 1. Download the script cincy.sh and other scripts.
-Get Cindy.jar.
+ 1. Download the script cincy.sh and other scripts under <a href="https://github.com/geworkbench-group/on-demand.cluster/tree/master/cindy">the cindy subdirectory</a> of this repository.
+Get Cindy.jar from the CINDY developers.
  2. Execute the script from a command line interface with your own project ID, net file, TFS file, and MOD file, as in the following example:

   `./cindy.sh wise-mantra-567 net_323.dat pc_10_tfs.txt pc_10_sigs.txt`